mui/material-ui/docs/src/pages/customization/default-theme/default-theme.md

 # Default Theme

-Here's what the theme object looks like with the default values:
+<p class="description">Here's what the theme object looks like with the default values.</p>

 {{"demo": "pages/customization/default-theme/DefaultTheme.js", "hideEditButton": true}}